-In the last couple of weeks, I’m hearing from so many women who are anxious and reluctant about participating in the upcoming 21-Day Challenge.
+In the last couple weeks, I’m hearing from so many women who are anxious and reluctant about participating in the upcoming 21-Day Challenge.

 Their fears stem from their past experiences with other weight loss programs.
-They start strong, they begin to see results and then for one reason or another they sabotage themselves.
+They start strong, they begin to see results, and then for one reason or another they sabotage themselves.
 As I read the similarities in these womens’ stories, it reminded me of a post I wrote a couple of years back.
 I think its worth reposting as many of you prepare for the upcoming challenge next week.

 Have you ever noticed that being strong in one area of your life does not necessarily have a cross-over effect?
 You can be totally competent in one area of your life and be the complete opposite in another.
 This point became even more apparent to me as I was reading about the story of Samson in Judges 13-16.

-Like Samson in the bible, you would think that Oprah would be the least likely person to fail.
+Like Samson in the Bible, you would think that Oprah would be the least likely person to fail.
 Samson seemed to have everything going for him.
 He was dedicated to God from birth, he possessed incredible strength and had amazing parents.

-Oprah has personal chefs; personal assistants and personal trainers at her disposal 24 hours a day.
+Oprah has personal chefs, personal assistants, and personal trainers at her disposal 24 hours a day.
 If anyone should be able keep weight off it should be Oprah, right?
 Yet both of these ‘giants’ were (are) not able to move past their appetites.

 It’s not about trying harder or doing more; it’s about giving God full reign of our lives.
-With His guidance, an organized plan and some accountability you can have success finally and forever!
+With His guidance, an organized plan, and some accountability you can have success finally and forever!

-Despite his strengths highlighted in the bible, Samson played by his own rules.
-He violated many of God’s laws, he was controlled by his flesh and he confided in the wrong people.
+Despite His strengths highlighted in the Bible, Samson played by his own rules.
+He violated many of God’s laws, he was controlled by his flesh, and he confided in the wrong people.
 Can you see how you also may not be totally submitted to God?

 It’s never too late to start over.
 Learn from Samson (and Oprah) and submit your weight release to God.
 He is more than able to handle it.
 This principle of submitting to God is exactly what the 21-Day Challenge is all about.